Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Administration/samples/Sample1_CommunicationIdentityClient.md

 ## Create a `CommunicationIdentityClient`

-To create a new `CommunicationIdentityClient` you need a connection string to the Azure Communication Services resource that you can get from the Azure Portal once you create a relevant resource.
+To create a new `CommunicationIdentityClient` you need a connection string to the Azure Communication Services resource that you can get from the Azure Portal once you have created the resource.

 You can set `connectionString` based on an environment variable, a configuration setting, or any way that works for your application.